roderickmackenzie/matlab_robot_buggy/WS2/worksheet.md

 A MATLAB test to get things going..
 -----------------

-The following exercise refresh/test your knowledge of MATLAB, especially functions and files.
+The following exercise refreshes/tests your knowledge of MATLAB, especially functions and files.
 You can view the rest of this work sheet as an assessment on how much you have learnt from lectures 1-10 of the MATLAB course.
-You can use MATLAB for these questions, you do not need to install octave.
-Octave is just a clone of MATLAB.
+If you struggle with these, go and revise MATLAB a bit more.
+Myself and the demonstrators are also happy to help you with your questions in the lab.

 ### Exercise 1